kanopi/kanopi-pack/documentation/howtos.md

 ```

-## Use an Module from NPM to build a Project Module
+## Add a New NPM Module to a Project Module

 Consider we want to use a slider library, in this case, it's available on NPM as `@kanopi/slider` which contains a **Named Export** of `KanopiSlider`.